flysolo17/CathyAttendance/README.md

-# CathyAttendance
+# uClicc
-Attendance System with Grading System and a bunch of other features
+Attendance System with Grading and Student records